mousepawmedia/devdocs/source/guides/building.rst

 The first time you work with our repositories code, you'll want to :ref:`set up your development environment <genv>`.

-Our builds are currently tested for Ubuntu 18.04 LTS, but they should work on any up-to-date Debian-based distro.
+Our builds are currently tested for Ubuntu 22.04 LTS, but they should work on any up-to-date Debian-based distro.
 They'll also probably work on almost any modern Linux system (though we haven't tested.)
-We will be adding official support for building on Mac OS X and Windows later.
+We will be adding official support for building on macOS and Windows later.

 Quick Guide
 ====================================